moritzfUniLE/MathAndML/README.md

-To run the notears algorithm navigate to `NoTearsAlgorithmAndData` and run:
+To run the notears algorithm activate your Virtual Environment and navigate to `NoTearsAlgorithmAndData` and run:

 `pip install .`